 A: Yes, magnesium blocks calcium, which helps your muscles relax after contracting.
 Cramps and muscle spasms may occur if your magnesium levels are too low.

 A: Sweating could make you lose magnesium since it will cause you to lose hydration, which means you’ll be lower on electrolytes.

 Q: Does magnesium help with dehydration?

 A: Since magnesium is an electrolyte, it will help you with dehydration, although it’s not as important as sodium and potassium are for hydration.

 Q: How much magnesium should I take for high blood pressure?

 A: You don’t need to consume any more than 350 mg a day to manage high blood pressure.
 Women should take about 320 mg a day and men should take about 420 mg a day.

 Q: Is magnesium good for sleep?

-A: Magnesium can help cure insomnia, and it helps you achieve deep and restful sleep.
+A: Magnesium may help alleviate insomnia, especially in the elderly (9), and it may help you achieve deep and restful sleep.